 What does KRA for employees mean?

 KRA stands for Key responsibility Areas.
-It is an area where they are responsible for a specific task or element of their job.
-This could be customer service, marketing, sales, finance, HR, etc. KRAs help defines an employee’s job roles and responsibilities within a company and can aid in setting measurable goals.
-Having KRAs can hold employees accountable and help managers assess an individual’s performance.
-Overall, having KRAs can improve communication and productivity within a company.
+It describes the areas where employees are responsible for a specific task or element of the job.
+In simple words, KRAs help define an employee’s job roles and responsibilities within a company.
+Having KRAs can help in setting measurable goals for employees and hold them accountable for certain tasks.
+Implementing KRAs can help to improve communication and productivity in a number of various.